 The Tipping Point: Redefining Build vs. Buy

 Consider a B2B SaaS startup (Series C, 200 employees) that relied on a popular CRM for sales and customer success.
 Their initial annual spend was $40,000, which ballooned to $120,000 as they scaled.
 While the feature set was robust for general use, internal workflows for post-sales onboarding and advanced analytics required extensive manual data exports and reconciliations across three other systems.
 This friction led to an average of 15 hours per week of non-revenue-generating work for SDRs and CSMs, costing the company an estimated $75,000 annually in lost productivity and requiring additional FTEs.
-This isn’t an isolated incident; studies show that organizations spend an average of 40% of their software budget on integrating disparate systems and custom workarounds.
+This isn’t an isolated incident; studies show that organizations spend an average of 40% of their software budget on integrating disparate systems and custom workarounds, effectively paying for the privilege of inefficiency.

 | Signal | Stay with SaaS | Fire and Build |